Neuropeptide W: Neuropeptide W in CNS

-Neuropeptide W in the Central Nervous System is surely implicated in feeding activity and energy metabolism, in the adrenal axis stress response, and the regulation of neuroendocrine functions like the hormone release from the pituitary gland, but it is not considered as an inhibitory or regulatory factor in it.
+Neuropeptide W in the central nervous system is implicated in feeding activity and energy metabolism, in the adrenal axis stress response, and the regulation of neuroendocrine functions like hormone release from the pituitary gland, but it is not considered as an inhibitory or regulatory factor in it.
 Neuropeptide W may also be involved in autonomic regulation, pain sensation, emotions, anxiety and fear.
+Neuropeptide W has been shown to have analgesic and anticonvulsant effects, suggesting that its receptors may have useful medical applications.

 It seems that regulation of feeding behaviour and energy metabolism is the primary function of the neuropeptide W signaling system.
 On the one hand, Neuropeptide W regulates the endocrine signals aimed at anterior hypophysis.
 This stimulates both the need for water (thirst) and the need for food (hunger).
 On the other hand, it plays a compensatory role in energy metabolism.

 Regarding the adrenal axis response to stress, it plays a relevant role as a messenger in brain networks that help the activation of HPA (hypothalamic–pituitary–adrenal axis), which will cause the response to stress.

 An example of neuroendocrine functions is the regulation of the secretion of cortisol due to the activation or deactivation of neuropeptide B/W receptors.